Who can visit

 If you are considering visiting a patient, check the visiting restrictions on this page.

 Visiting times are 2pm to 8pm unless otherwise stated.
-Visiting will be limited to one visitor per patient per day for one hour in all wards, except if staff agree otherwise, as outlined below.
 Please see our leaflet Visiting a patient during coronavirus for more detailed information about visiting.

 When can I visit a patient?